Can I Bring a Personal Injury Claim on Behalf of a Child?

 When a child suffers injuries due to someone else’s negligence or recklessness, a parent or guardian has the right to file a personal injury claim on their behalf in Texas.

 With the help of a Houston personal injury lawyer, you can advocate for your child and bring an injury claim to seek the compensation your child needs, not only today but in the future.
 Attorney Brian White & Associates, P.C., represents injured children and their families in all types of personal injury claims.
+Contact our Houston personal injury lawyers near you, or call us at (713) 224-4878 to get started today.

 Who Can File a Personal Injury Lawsuit on a Child’s Behalf?